LGraz/LGraz.github.io/_posts/2023-05-04-dunnet_vs_holm.md

 # TLDR

-Even though Dunnet is proven to be optiomal (in all vs comparison) for a reasonable group number (around 10) Holm seems to yield basically the same result, while being a more general method.
-When increasing the group number (e.g. to 30) Dunnet is more powerful.
+Even though Dunnet is proven to be optimal (in all vs comparison) for a reasonable group number (around 10) Holm seems to yield basically the same result, while being a more general method.
+Dunnet is more powerful, when increasing the group number (e.g., to 30).

 # Purpose and Structure of this Document